* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 4. Add 1-2 tbsp of water if you’re heating gnocchi in a sauce.

-5. Heat to gnocchi for 4-5 minutes, stirring frequently.
+5. Heat the gnocchi for 6-7 minutes, stirring frequently.

 The steam from the water will heat the bowl, which in turn will heat the gnocchi.
 Because this method uses second-hand heat, it’s very gentle, and there’s little risk of overcooking the gnocchi.

-The gnocchi still had some bite in it after being reheated in the double boiler.
-The texture was good and the sauce was still lovely and thick.
+Results: The gnocchi still had some bite to it after being reheated in the double boiler.
+The texture was good and the sauce was still lovely and thick, but it wasn’t very fast!
+And would be even slower if you have multiple portions to reheat.

 How to store leftover gnocchi

-I have experimented with several different gnocchi reheating techniques to find out what's best at delivering a moist, tender gnocchi (nearly) as good as day one.
+I've experimented with several different gnocchi reheating techniques to find out which one is best at delivering moist, tender gnocchi.

 Equipment